Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/upgrading-tailwind-v2-to-v3.md

 npm install -D @tailwindcss/typography@latest
 ```

-Once all of these packages are updated, it's time to move on to the config part.
+Once these packages are updated, it's time to move on to the config part.

 #### Just in time, all the time